jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ### "Magic" arguments

 The designer of `Plots.jl` cleverly recognized that many argument types come in similar groups.
 For example, lines, markers, and filling all have a color and an alpha transparency level.
 Each may have a different style or shape.
 Each may have a different scale.
 Moreover, scales are described by integers, styles described by symbols or strings, colors by symbols or strings -- if not a more specific type --  and transparencies by a number in $(0,1)$.
 As `Julia` can readily dispatch on value types, an expression like `(:red, 0.25, 12)` can be  parsed to identify a color, an alpha level and a scale.
-From here, it was a smart move to use keywords to associate these values with different attribute groups.
+From here, it was a smart move to use keywords, like `line` and `fill`, to associate these values with different attribute groups.

 The `Plots.jl` design leverages data types to "magically" fill in keyword arguments.
 Much of this is implemented within `BinderPlots`, as described next.

 #### Series arguments

 The special keyword arguments `line`, `marker`, and `fill` are iterated over to fill in keyword arguments.
-For example, passing `line=(5, (:red, :blue), 0.25, :dash)` will specify: Draw the line for any odd number series with `linewidth=5`; color `rgb(:red, 0.25)`; and line style `:dash`.
-Even numbered series (when present) will have color `rgb(:blue, 0.25)` and the modified line width and style, as the values are recycled when there are multiple series specified.
+For example, passing `line=(5, (:red, :blue), 0.25, :dash)` will specify: Draw all lines with width `5`, `linealpha=0.25`, and use dashs, not solid lines, for the line style.
+For any odd number series the line color will be `rgb(:red, 0.25)`; even numbered series (when present) will have color `rgb(:blue, 0.25)`, as the values passed to `line` are recycled when there are multiple series specified.

 The container passed to `line` has the following mappings:

 * symbols and strings are matched against the possible linestyles, then the possible lineshapes; if there is no match, then the value is assumed to specify a color
 * a number in `(0,1)` indicates a transparency level
-* an integer specifies the scale for line width
+* an integer specifies the scale for the line width
 * `rgb` values are passed to the `linecolor` attribute
 * a `Stroke` object, produced by `stroke`, can alternatively be used to specify these values